LightningOnOmnilayer/api.doc/source/includes/_htlc.md

 request_hash   | ------- |   result  | hash of this HTLC request

-## Alice looking for a path to transfer to Carol
+## Alice looking for a path to transfer to Carol and Send H to Bob

 <!-- right -->